lcashdol/wpplugindownloader/README.md

-Just use svn co https://plugins.svn.wordpress.org/
+You can get an index with the command: svn co https://plugins.svn.wordpress.org/

 wpplugindownloader
 ==================